-1. Include written standards for providing ESG assistance (may include as attachment)

-Refer to the attached "Written Standards for Providing ESG Assistance" document.

-2. If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system.

-ESG grantees will use a Self-Sufficiency Matrix developed for the San Luis Obispo County Continuum of Care to assess clients seeking permanent housing and give deference to the results when determining whether to assist the client with referrals to Rapid Rehousing, Permanent Supportive Housing, Transitional Housing, or less intensive programs or assistance designed to help the clients obtain housing.
-ESG grantees will enter the results of the assessment into the County's Homeless Management Information System (HMIS).
+- 1. Include written standards for providing ESG assistance (may include as attachment) Refer to the attached "Written Standards for Providing ESG Assistance" document. - 2.
+If the Continuum of Care has established centralized or coordinated assessment system that meets HUD requirements, describe that centralized or coordinated assessment system. - ESG grantees uses a 2 step screening tool to assess clients seeking permanent housing and give deference to the results when determining whether to assist the client with referrals to Rapid Rehousing, Permanent Supportive Housing, Transitional Housing, or less intensive programs or assistance designed to help the clients obtain housing.
+The first step of the tool screens clients for prevention and diversion from entering into homelessness through housing prevention, Rapid-rehousing and other income services.
+The second step is vulnerability index service prioritization decision assistance tool (VI-SPDAT) referrals to housing.
+ESG grantees enter the results of the assessment into the County's Homeless Management Information System (HMIS).
 Assessment results should be entered into HMIS within 30 days of the client's entry into the program, or the agreed upon period as designated by the County and the Homeless Services Oversight Council (HSOC), if the HSOC agrees to a different time period.
-In addition, ESG grantees will use the coordinated referral criteria developed for the Continuum of Care (CoC) when determining to which specific program within the appropriate intervention category a household should be referred.

-3. Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations).

-The County issues a Request for Proposals requesting that interested agencies apply for ESG eligible activities.
+In addition, ESG grantees will use the coordinated referral criteria developed for the Continuum of Care (CoC) when determining to which specific program within the appropriate intervention category a household should be referred. - 3.
+Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations). - The County issues a Request for Proposals requesting that interested agencies apply for ESG eligible activities.
 After applications are received, an ad hoc grant review subcommittee of the Homeless Services Oversight Council (HSOC) reviews the applications and makes funding recommendations to the full HSOC.
 The full HSOC then makes final funding recommendations to the Board of Supervisors, and Planning staff takes the HSOC's final funding recommendations to the Board of Supervisors for review and approval through a public hearing.
 A public hearing notice is also published in the Tribune.
-This process is consistent with the Urban County of San Luis Obispo's Community Participation Plan.
+This process is consistent with the Urban County of San Luis Obispo's Community Participation Plan. - 4.
 If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.